Notice of Pre-AIA or AIA Status

 Examiner notes that the receiver system is not recited in the above limitations as performing any function, and is only recited as the object of the configurations used in determining compatibility.

-Claim 10 recites generating the medical imaging data in the machine-readable format by parsing medical imaging data, wherein the medical imaging data comprises a set of variable fields and a set of constant fields, wherein the set of constant fields comprises at least one of text data and binary data corresponding to a patient, an imaging system, an institution where the source system is installed, cardiac data, pulmonary data, injector data, a prescribed medicine, and a certified technician, and wherein the set of variable fields comprises at least one of text data and binary data corresponding to an examination parameter, a scan preference, an image acquisition parameter, a bolus tracking detail, collimation data, a scan geometry, scan coordinates, one or more examination rules and constraints, and additional examination data; validating the medical imaging data based on the plurality of predefined standards; upon successful validation, encoding the medical imaging data using an encryption technique to generate the encoded medical imaging data; and transmitting the encoded medical imaging data to the receiver.
+Claim 10 recites generating the medical imaging data in the machine-readable format by parsing medical imaging data, wherein the medical imaging data comprises a set of variable fields and the set of constant fields, wherein the set of constant fields comprises at least one of text data and binary data corresponding to a patient, an imaging system, an institution where the source system is installed, cardiac data, pulmonary data, injector data, a prescribed medicine, and a certified technician, and wherein the set of variable fields comprises at least one of text data and binary data corresponding to an examination parameter, a scan preference, an image acquisition parameter, a bolus tracking detail, collimation data, a scan geometry, scan coordinates, one or more examination rules and constraints, and additional examination data; validating the medical imaging data based on the plurality of predefined standards; upon successful validation, encoding the medical imaging data using an encryption technique to generate the encoded medical imaging data; and transmitting the encoded medical imaging data to the receiver.
 These limitations fall within the scope of the abstract idea as set out above.

 Claim 10 recites the additional elements of a) the processor executing instructions to perform the subsequent functions and b) the receiver being a receiver system.